mtth/avsc/doc/api.md

   + `unsafe` {Boolean} Whether to check each record before encoding it.
     Defaults to `true`.

+A duplex stream to create Avro container object files.

 #### Event `'data'`

 + `data` {Buffer} Serialized bytes.